zwhong714/PSFT/README.md

 ## Training

-We provide the recipe within the verl framework.
+We provide the implementation within the verl framework; see `PSFT/verl/recipe/psft`.

 ## Evaluation